CoreBelette/light-react-burger-menu/README.md

 This is a work in progress 🔧

-For a fully working burger menu check the original version : [negomi/react-burger-menu](https://github.com/negomi/react-burger-menu)
+To get a working burger menu check the original version : [negomi/react-burger-menu](https://github.com/negomi/react-burger-menu)

 ### License